mobi-css/mobi.css/site/docs.md

 #### `container`

-A `container` contains all of your contents, one page should have only one `container`.
+A `container` contains all of your contents.
+One page should have only one `container`.

 On a mobile device (with width less than 768px), `container` will fill entire width of screen.

-Otherwise, `container` will have a fixed width and aligned to the center of the screen.
-So it won't break your design for mobile.
-Looks like you are viewing mobile pages on desktop.
+Otherwise, `container` will have a fixed width and align to the center of the screen.
+It won't break your design for mobile.
+Instead, it looks like you are viewing mobile pages on desktop.

 ![layout](img/layout.jpg)